Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

 How to Revive Rosemary in Pots

-- Plant the rosemary (or transplant) into a large pot of around 16 inches if the roots are pot bound.
-Use a soil mix of compost or potting soil and sand to ensure the optimal drainage conditions.
+- Plant the rosemary (or transplant) into a large pot of around 16 inches if the roots are pot-bound.
+Use a soil mix of compost or potting soil and sand to ensure optimal drainage conditions.

 - Ensure the pot has drainage holes at the base and do not use a drip tray under the pot as this can keep the soil damp.

-Always plant the rosemary in a reasonably large (16 inches across of more) pot or container.
-A larger pot allows the roots to establish properly so it can access the water and nutrients it requires.
+Always plant the rosemary in a reasonably large (16 inches across or more) pot or container.
+A larger pot allows the roots to establish properly so they can access the water and nutrients they require.

 A larger pot has the capacity for more soil which can help insulate the rosemary roots in Winter.

-With a larger pot and new soil the a rosemary plant that has pot bound roots should recover over a few weeks with green foliage, stronger aroma and flavour.
+With a larger pot and new soil, the rosemary plant that has pot-bound roots should recover over a few weeks with green foliage, stronger aroma, and flavor.

 A common mistake with growing rosemary is to plant it in a decorative pot or use a drip tray so the excess water does not escape after watering.
-This mimics the affects of over watering and increases the risk of root rot.
+This mimics the effects of overwatering and increases the risk of root rot.